LancerStudio/lancer/README.md

 Now visit [http://localhost:8080](http://localhost:8080).

 If `lance dev` didn't work, you need to add `./node_modules/.bin` to the beginning of your path.

+## Workflow Overview

+- Create your project: `lancer create my-project`
+- Write html/css/js; specify and populate data; drag files & images into `data/files`
+- Push code to a host like DigitalOcean
+- Push data and files to production: `lance push https://example.com`
+- All done!

 ## Basics